nvkelso/carto-css-map-styling/full_details.md

-G1) Introduce new "geometry" keyword for layer collections.
+1. Introduce new "geometry" keyword for layer collections.
 Can be applied to class and id selectors and can receive their own styling defaults.
 They are special key words like "zoom".

     WHY: Different rendering assumptions about styles applied to different geometries is unclear, not future-proof/predictable.
 The terms icon/marker/point are confusing between languages.
 But actually visualizing point data should be easy for new users.

--------- Point
+    * Point
--------- Line
+    * Line
--------- Polygon
+    * Polygon
--------- Grid
+    * Grid/Interaction

--------- EXAMPLES IN USE:
+        EXAMPLES IN USE:
         ---------------- #layer line {}
         ---------------- .class line {}

-G2) Default symbolizers (avoid confusing terms like markers and points):
+2. Default symbolizers (avoid confusing terms like markers and points):
 -------- stroke-width
 -------- stroke-color
 -------- stroke-opacity